 The resemblance is unmistakable, even though the bone letters’ serifs are not as skinny and spiky as in the fat faces and the contrasts between the thick and thin strokes not as exaggerated.
 If the bone letters had been more faithful copies of the typeforms, they probably would have been much too fragile to hold up to extended play.
 Here’s second comparison of type and bone letter:

-This summer when redescribing Cotsen’s collection of alphabet tiles and letters, I noticed that all but this set used some variation of the slab serif, instead of a fat face.
-This could mean that they can’t possibly date before 1815 or so, when these faces began to appear in type specimens and in job printing.
-So much for the common misconception that they are eighteenth-century nursery artifacts….
+And here is ” Durham” spelled out in Cotsen’s bone letters:While redescribing Cotsen’s collection of alphabet tiles and letters this summer, I noticed that all but this set used some variation of the slab serif, instead of the Figgins fat face.
+This could mean that those alphabet letters can’t possibly date before 1815 or so, when the faces they were modeled after began to appear in type specimens and in job printing.
+So much for the common misconception that they are relics of eighteenth-century nursery artifacts….
 In fact, I strongly suspect most of Cotsen’s sets could date to the mid- to late nineteenth century, but that’s a riddle for another time.